 The overall crime rate in Womelsdorf - Robesonia is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The education level of Womelsdorf - Robesonia citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.25% of adults 25 and older in Womelsdorf - Robesonia have a college degree.
+The percentage of adults in Womelsdorf - Robesonia who are college-educated is close to the national average for all communities of 21.84%: 19.25% of the adults in Womelsdorf - Robesonia have a bachelor's degree or advanced degree.

 The per capita income in Womelsdorf - Robesonia in 2022 was $38,444, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $153,776 for a family of four.
 However, Womelsdorf - Robesonia contains both very wealthy and poor people as well.